-As far as accuracy is concerned, our algorithm was proved to be complete.
-We tried three datasets containing the number of customers per hour in three Wal-Mart stores.
-Letter A stands for nearly zero transactions per hour, while F stands for high number of transactions per hour.
-The algorithm returned the one period that is most likely to be correct.
+Experiments have confirmed our expectation regarding the completeness of PPD.
+In three datasets containing the number of customers per hour in three Wal-Mart stores, the algorithm returned the period that is most likely to be correct.
 Alternatively, instead of searching for a single candidate period, we could mine for a larger set of candidates.
-Table 1 summarizes the results.
-The "ACF" column is the Autocorrelation estimate produced for the periodic occurrences of a letter, while the "Frequency" column is the number of occurrences of each letter in the Time Series.
-Notice that for most letters in all three datasets the suggested period is 24 or a multiple of it (e.g. 168, 336, 504).
+Table 1a summarizes the results.
+The "ACF" column is the Autocorrelation estimate produced for the periodic occurrences of a letter, while the "Freq." column is the number of occurrences of each letter.
+Notice that for most letters in all three datasets the suggested period is 24 or a multiple of it (e.g. 168, 336).
+Table 1b contains the patterns produced by Han's algorithm for a period length of 24.